 • I recommend an instant-vanilla pudding mix for this recipe, not the cook-and-serve pudding mixes or the sugar-free/low-sugar versions.
 Neither will work properly in these cookies.

-Process shots-- images of the cookies being baked, frosting being piped on, and the animal crackers being added on top.
+Cookies being baked, frosting being piped on, and animal crackers being added on top, creating the cutest and most delicious circus animal cookie.

 • Chill the dough.
 The dough needs time to chill so the butter can re-solidify and the pudding mixture can be fully absorbed.
 This will ensure you don’t have flat (and less-flavorful) cookies.
 I don’t recommend chilling the dough for more than 3-4 hours, as it begins to dry out.